-Several discussion point were raised.
+Several discussion points were raised.

 CEOS support to C1 and C10 were noted, and the progress being made was recognised.

-Stephen Briggs raised the question of whether the requirements from the GEO Water Strategy are still as relevant as they were when they were written 10 years ago.
-Space agencies should ensure that their response to the items beyond C1 and C10 should be clearly linked to driving requirements.
+Stephen Briggs raised the question of whether the requirements from the GEOSS Water Strategy are still as relevant, and stressed that space agencies should ensure that their response to the items beyond C1 and C10 should be clearly linked to current requirements.

-Jonathon Ross (GA) noted that the core element of the FS being conducted for C1 is the around coordination mechanism for different observations.
+Jonathon Ross (CEO/GA) noted that the core element of the FS being conducted for C1 is the around coordination mechanism for different observations.
 Stephen Briggs noted that he views C1 as largely complete, and to be submitted in due course.
 He noted that C10 will be responded to by SIT-32 (April 2017, if not sooner).

 Steven Neeck (NASA) raised the issue of endorsing the draft FS study, which is incomplete and contains some strong recommendations for new sensors that CEOS agencies may not be able to address.
 He suggested tempering the language around some of those recommendations.
 He also agreed with Stephen Briggs’ comment around addressing additional actions without clear drivers.

 It is unclear what activity C2 and C3 are calling for, and before CEOS takes any further action, we should assess where GEO is going.
 It was noted these items address GEO Work Programme tasks that are no longer in place.
-Jonathon noted that C2 and C3 was a NOAA contribution, but confirmed that it is not clear it still exists.
+Jonathon noted that C2 and C3 were NOAA contributions, but confirmed that it is not clear they still exist.

-Jonathon confirmed that C4 and C5 is being worked on by P-VC.
+Jonathon confirmed that C4 and C5 are being worked by P-VC.

 With reference to C6 (ET), it appears there may be more in-depth and current activities that should be considered.
-Jonathon confirmed that LSI-VC were going to include this in their work plan, but it is not clear they can follow through in the near term.
+Jonathon confirmed that LSI-VC was going to include this in their work plan, but it is not clear they can follow through in the near term.
 John Remedios (UKSA) noted that the discussion around improved ET estimates may not yet be mature enough to proceed.

 Stephen Briggs noted that the outstanding action from this discussion is to look forward to receiving the FS report, and that this will be valuable in outlining what would need to be responded to in the next 20 years to address the water cycle monitoring questions